Family-Based Childhood Weight Management Studies

 In addition to the studies described below, we are currently in the process of planning and securing funding for new projects that will focus on aspects of the neighborhood environment and related public policies that impact physical activity and eating behaviors.

-Seattle Children's and the University of Washington are conducting a research study, the Travel Assessment and Community (TRAC) Project, to learn more about how a person's neighborhood relates to their activity, where they go and their overall well-being.
+Seattle Children's Research Institute and the University of Washington are conducting a research study, the Travel Assessment and Community (TRAC) Project, to learn more about how a person's neighborhood relates to their activity, where they go and their overall well-being.
 The goal is to better understand the relationship between where people live and their overall health.
 Read more.

 The following studies have been completed; information about the study outcomes can be found in the publications listed on this site, or by contacting Brian Saelens, PhD, at 206-884-8247.